 Yeung’s main areas of research are game theory, optimization and stochastic processes.
 He serves as Managing Editor of International Game Theory Review, Guest Editor of Annals of Operations Research, Associate Editor of Dynamic Games & Applications, Associate Editor of Operations Research Letters, Editor of the Routledge (Taylor & Francis) Series on Economics and Optimization, and Board of Editors of Mathematical Game Theory & Applications.
 Yeung has published extensively in world renowned science journals, in particular, Automatica, Journal of Optimization Theory and Applications, Annals of Operations Research, European Journal of Operational Research, International Game Theory Review and Mathematical Biosciences.

-Among Yeung’s pioneering academic work is the origination of the notion of subgame consistency and a generalized theorem for the derivation of analytically tractable subgame consistent solutions which made possible the rigorous study of dynamic stochastic cooperation.
-Other pioneering academic work accredited to Yeung include – random horizon subgame consistent cooperative solution, randomly furcating differential games, Yeung’s Condition on irrational behaviour proof, stochastic differential games with overlapping generations of uncertain types of players, dynamically consistent solution for cooperative games with asynchronous players’ horizons, solution theorem for feedback Nash equilibria in endogenous horizons differential games, Yeung’s Lemma which demonstrates the correspondence of degenerate and non-degenerate FNE, the Yeung Number which identifies the number of embedded coalitions, discrete-time random-horizon Bellman equation and HJB equations, stochastic dynamic Slutsky equations, inter-temporal Roy’s identities and the Lotka-Volterra-Yeung density function.
+Other pioneering academic work accredited to Yeung include – random horizon subgame consistent cooperative solution, randomly furcating differential games, Yeung’s Condition on irrational behaviour proof, stochastic differential games with overlapping generations of uncertain types of players, dynamically consistent solution for cooperative games with asynchronous players’ horizons, solution theorem for feedback Nash equilibria in endogenous horizons differential games, Yeung’s Lemma which demonstrates the correspondence of degenerate and non-degenerate FNE, the Yeung Number which identifies the number of embedded coalitions, discrete-time randomhorizon Bellman equation and HJB equations, stochastic dynamic Slutsky equations, inter-temporal Roy’s identities, the Lotka-Volterra-Yeung density function and dynamic Nash bargaining.

 In management sciences, Yeung’s pioneering work include subgame consistent schemes for global pollution management, dynamic games in management science with interest rate uncertainty, analysis on institutional investor speculation in stochastic differential games framework, time-consistent corporate joint ventures and subgame consistent cooperative solution mechanism for randomly furcating stochastic differential games to handle complex uncertainties in business syndicates.
 In economics, Yeung extended the Saint Petersburg tradition led by Leonid Kantorovich’s Nobel Prize winning work in optimal resource allocation to multiple-agent subgame consistent economic optimization.